AlturaSolutions helps businesses grow by turning words into sales. This article was published for client DayMark Safety Systems.

 Compared with some diseases that can date back to ancient times, norovirus actually is quite new.
-The first outbreak of norovirus was recorded in Norwalk, OH, in 1968.
+The first outbreak of the disease was recorded in Norwalk, OH, in 1968.
 Little was known about the virus until the 1990s, and in 2001, the Centers for Disease and Prevention published information for public health officials on the diagnosis, epidemiology, infection control and possible prevention measures to take when a norovirus outbreak occurs.

 Although it is only about half a century old, norovirus is the leading cause of foodborne illness in the United States.
-Some 19 million to 21 million people in this country fall ill with norovirus each year, with as many as 70,000 people requiring hospitalization and 570 to 800 dying annually.
+Some 19 million to 21 million people in this country fall ill with this disease each year, with as many as 70,000 people requiring hospitalization and 570 to 800 dying annually.
 Much remains to be discovered about this virus.
 We do know some important facts about how it spreads, however — and fortunately, how to stop it:

 - It has a rapid onset, usually about 12 hours.
 This short time span often helps investigators find the source of the outbreak quickly.